 Mammograms are tests to check for breast changes that are often too small for you or your doctor to feel.
-If you are 40 or older, having a mammogram every 1 to 2 years could save your life.
-For information about free or low-cost mammograms, see pages 29 and 30.
+Getting mammograms on a regular basis is the best way to find breast cancer early in most women.
+Talk with your health care provider about how often to get mammograms.
+For information about free or low cost mammograms, see the "Resources to learn more" section.